 The Mercedes-Benz Group established an Advisory Board for Integrity and Sustainability.
 The board's members are independent external experts in the fields of environmental and social policy, transport and mobility development, and human rights and ethics and provide the Mercedes-Benz Group with constructive and critical support with issues relating to integrity, sustainability and corporate responsibility.
-The Advisory Board meets several times a year under the direction of the member of the Board of Management responsible for Integrity and Legal Affairs.
+The Advisory Board convenes several times a year in meetings that are chaired by the member of the Board of Management responsible for Integrity, Governance & Sustainability.
 One of these annual meetings specifically serves to exchange information with other members of the Board of Management and members of the Supervisory Board.
-A regular exchange of information and opinions between the Advisory Board and company managers and employees takes place in other meetings devoted to specific topics.
-Two working groups were established in the reporting year in order to strengthen this dialogue.
-Their goal is to promote more extensive discussions on the topics of "Integrity and employees" and "Climate protection and resource conservation".
-In 2022, the Advisory Board also addressed the new Corporate Citizenship Strategy, the role the Mercedes-Benz Group plays in society and the impact the geopolitical situation is having on the company.
+Additionally, a regular exchange of information and opinions between the Advisory Board and company managers and employees takes place in other meetings devoted to specific topics.
+Such meetings also include working groups that focus on integrity and employees, climate change mitigation and resource conservation.
+Discussions were also held with employees on Employee Day as part of the 2023 Sustainability Dialogue.
+In 2023, the Advisory Board also addressed the topics of human rights, data responsibility, the responsible use of artificial intelligence and the further development of the sustainable business strategy.

-Internal control, risk and compliance management systems within the Group
+Internal risk management system and internal control and compliance management system within the Group

-The Mercedes-Benz Group has appropriate and effective internal control, risk and compliance management systems in place that are commensurate with the size and global presence of the company, the scope of its business operations, and its risk situation, and are geared towards the continuous and systematic management of entrepreneurial risks and opportunities.
-These systems also take risks and opportunities associated with social and environmental factors into account.
-In identifying sustainability-related risks and opportunities, Mercedes-Benz Group AG is guided by the topics identified by the materiality analysis and thus includes the areas of action of the sustainable business strategy, for which concrete goals have been assigned.
-Sustainability-related data are systematically recorded and social and environmental impacts of the company's activities are identified and assessed as part of thematic risk assessments, for example in life cycle assessments along the entire life cycle of vehicles or in the Human Rights Respect System.
+The Mercedes-Benz Group has internal control, risk and compliance management systems in place that are commensurate with the size and global presence of the company, the scope of its business operations, and its risk situation, and are geared towards the continuous and systematic management of entrepreneurial risks and opportunities.
+These processes and systems are subject to continual monitoring in order to remedy the identified weaknesses and continuously improve the processes and systems.
+Risks and opportunities associated with social and environmental factors are also taken into account.
+In identifying sustainability-related risks and opportunities, Mercedes-Benz Group AG is guided by the topics identified by the materiality assessment and thus includes the areas of action of the sustainable business strategy, for which concrete goals have been assigned.
+The materiality assessment was concluded in summer 2022 and after a review of the areas of action remains valid for the year 2023.
+Sustainability-related data are also systematically recorded and social and environmental impacts of the company's activities are identified and assessed as part of the materiality assessment and thematic risk assessments, for example in life cycle assessments along the entire life cycle of vehicles or in the Human Rights Respect System.

 The risk management system is part of the overall planning, control and reporting process.
 This is to ensure that the executive management recognizes significant risks at an early stage and can initiate countermeasures in a timely fashion.
 Internal Audit monitors compliance with legal framework conditions and corporate standards by means of targeted audits and initiates appropriate measures where necessary.
-Further information on risk management can be found in the Risk and Opportunity Report in the 2022 Annual Report.
+Further information on risk management can be found in the Risk and Opportunity Report in the Combined Management Report 2023.